-Previously a Senior Health Policy Analyst in the Health Division, she is now responsible for OECD work on health, which aims at providing internationally comparable data on health systems and applying economic analysis to health policies, advising policy makers, stakeholders and citizens on how to respond to demands for more and better health care.
+Previously a Senior Health Policy Analyst in the Health Division, she is now responsible for OECD work on health which aims at providing internationally comparable data on health systems and applying economic analysis to health policies, in this way advising policy makers, stakeholders and citizens on how to respond to healthcare demands.

-Working with the NCD Alliance since its foundation in 2009, her experience includes organisational and strategic development, global advocacy and policy-making, program design and capacity-building in low- and middle-income countries.
+Working for the NCD Alliance since its founding in 2009, she holds experience in organizational and strategic development, global advocacy and policy-making, program design as well as capacity-building in low- and middle-income countries.
 Before joining the NCD Alliance, she worked at the International Diabetes Federation (IDF) in Brussels, leading their global advocacy program and establishing the first Women and Diabetes program.